2023 Evatt Competition

-The competition takes the form of a MUN debate simulating a session in the United Nations Security Council (UNSC) chamber.
-Students in years 9-12 compete in teams of two where they debate, amend, and vote on resolutions from the perspective of the country they are representing, hence they are referred to as delegates.
-Each team will be allocated one of the fifteen countries that are members of the United Nations Security Council in 2020.
-The students judged the most effective diplomats proceed to the next round.
+The Evatt Competition takes the form of a MUN debate simulating a session in the United Nations Security Council (UNSC) chamber.
+Students in years 9-12 compete in teams of two where they debate, amend, and vote on resolutions about current world issues from the perspective of the country they are representing, hence they are referred to as delegates.
+Each team will be allocated one of the fifteen member states of the UNSC in 2023.

 In the course of the debate, students will:

-- Lobby and negotiate with other teams in caucus time and in a separate Negotiation chamber, that can be requested during the debate
+- Lobby and negotiate with other teams during caucus time, and also in a separate Negotiation chamber, that can be requested during the debate

-- Amend the resolution to suit their country’s agenda;
+- Propose amendments to the resolution to suit their country’s agenda

-- Ask questions of other countries like in Parliamentary Question Time;
+- Ask questions to other countries like in parliamentary Question Time

 - Vote on the final resolution

-The top thirty teams from the preliminary rounds are selected to compete at the State Semi-Final where they will debate more challenging resolutions.
-From there, the top fifteen teams are selected to compete at the State Grand Final where even more difficult resolutions will be debated.
-The top five teams from the State Grand Final will be invited to compete in the UN Youth Australia Evatt National Finals in December.
+The top thirty teams from the preliminary rounds are selected to compete at the state semi-final where they will debate more challenging resolutions.
+From there, the top fifteen teams are selected to compete at the state grand final, held at NSW Parliament House!
+The top five teams from the state grand final will be invited to compete and represent NSW in the Evatt National Finals.